Menstrual disordersDysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

 - Metrorrhagia is bleeding at irregular intervals, particularly between expected menstrual periods.

 - Oligomenorrhea refers to infrequent menstrual periods.
 Hypomenorrhea refers to light periods.

 Treatment for Menstrual Disorders

 - Acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve) can help provide pain relief for cramps.

 - Oral contraceptives (birth control pills) can help regulate menstrual periods and reduce heavy bleeding.
 Newer continuous-dosing oral contraceptives reduce or eliminate menstrual periods.
 Progesterone injections (Depo-Provera) are another option.
 The LNG-IUS (Mirena), a progesterone intrauterine device (IUD), is often recommended as a first-line treatment for heavy bleeding.

 - In cases where medical therapy is not successful, hysterectomy may be considered.

 Menstrual disorders are problems that affect a woman's normal menstrual cycle.
 They include painful cramps during menstruation, abnormally heavy bleeding, or not having any bleeding.

 Menstruation occurs during the years between puberty and menopause.
-Menstruation, also called a "period," is the monthly flow of blood from the uterus through the cervix and out through the vagina.
+Menstruation, also called "menses" or a "period," is the monthly flow of blood from the uterus through the cervix and out through the vagina.

 The Female Reproductive System